briansunter/graph/site/src/content/logseq/emacs-daemon-mode-on-macos.md

 ## Emacs Deamon Mode on macos

 A common complaint about emacs is that it takes longer to launch than vim.
-I enjoyed being able to quickly edit a file without leaving the terminal in vim and wanted to k if there was a way to make emacs load just as fast.
+I enjoyed being able to quickly edit a file without leaving the terminal in vim and wanted to know if there was a way to make emacs load just as fast.
 I have many emacs plugins through [Spacemacs](https://www.spacemacs.org/), and it does take around 10-20 seconds to launch in both terminal and GUI mode.
 With emacs client mode, it launches in less than a second.

 ### Emacs client and Server